macraesdirtysocks/de_zoomcamp/week_1/docker/docker_setup.md

 conn.commit()
 ```

-Now if we go back to our terminal and connect to our databasse using one of the connections outline in section 4 we can execture an SQL statement and see we have.
+Now if we go back to our terminal and connect to our database using one of the connections outline in section 4 we can execture an SQL statement and see we have.

 ```SQL
 SELECT COUNT(1) FROM yellow_taxi_data;